pwr3/decision-making-app/README.md

 In the next window, you can add more detailed description of this problem if it is more complicated.

 > Problem or issue is not as well solved as we would like, mainly because it takes several "layers" to solve.
-This is how out brain works...
+This is how our brain works...

 #### 2. Add options one by one using the "Add Option" form